 - When ready to cook preheat the oven to 180°C (350°F).

 - Fill a frying pan with about 2-3 cm (1 inch) of oil and heat.
-Carefully place 1 – 2 pieces of chicken into the pan, cook for 2-3 minutes or until the under side is golden brown, turn the chicken over and cook the other side until golden.
+Careful place 1 – 2 pieces of chicken into the pan and cook for 2-3 minutes or until the underside is golden brown, turn the chicken over and cook the other side until golden.

 - Remove the chicken from the pan and place it on the cake rack on the prepared tray.
 Cook the remaining chicken.